Written by: Wolf Willow

 “Similar exterior elevations shall be separated by 3 building lots on the same side of the street and one lot across the street.
 Building form/massing, overall exterior features, style and materials will all be taken into consideration.
 House siding, stone, brick and trim colours are to follow the same duplication guidelines as mentioned above.“

-This acts as a guide to the builders who will construct homes in the area and ensures that homeowners can choose the elevations they want—without accidentally looking exactly like their neighbour.
+This acts as a guide to the builders who will construct homes in the area and ensures that homeowners can choose the elevations they want—without accidentally looking exactly like their neighbours.

-Within this style, individual home elevations can be Prairie, Modern, or Craftsman style with some contemporary flair.
+Within this style, individual home elevations can be Prairie Modern, Modern, or Modern Craftsman style with some contemporary flair.
 In practice, this means that homes in Wolf Willow rely on texture and materials, rather than decorative elements, to create interesting and beautiful elevations.
 Paired with simple, clean lines, these architectural styles are certain to look appealing today and well into the future.

-In terms of specific elevations, you can expect to see those sleek lines expressed in flat or low-sloped roofs and large glass panel windows.
-This differs from more traditional housing styles that may have steeper, pointed roofs and windows with multiple, smaller panes of glass.
+In terms of specific elevations, you can expect to see those sleek lines expressed in flat or low-sloped roofs and large glass panel windows versus steeper, pointed roofs and windows with multiple, smaller panes of glass.
 Some materials you can expect to find in Wolf Willow are siding, vertical board and batten, corrugated metal, wood look, low maintenance cladding/panelling products, and stone, manufactured stone or brick.

 These Architectural Controls were set by WestCreek Developments